The Most Important Room Of A Home When Selling

 A bright note of contrasting color can bring a home’s front door to life.
 The trick is to choose colors that complement your home’s exterior landscaping and colors.

-This is the new entry door, new hardware, new light fixture, fresh potted flowers and a new welcome mat for a home we listed and Sold! with multiple offers in Santa Cruz:
+This is the new entry door, new hardware, new light fixture, fresh potted flowers and a new welcome mat fora home we listed and Sold! in Santa Cruz:

 4. Add living space outdoors

-If your porch, deck or garden has extra useable space or a niche that is not filled, consider installing furnishings that expand the home’s living space into the outdoors.
-Outdoor spaces that are inviting and comfortable are a trendy attraction for homebuyers.
+If your porch, deck or garden allows, install furnishings that expand the home’s living space into the outdoors.
+Outdoor rooms are a trendy attraction for homebuyers.

 Suggestions include adding an inexpensive indoor-outdoor rug, deck furniture, mood lighting, dining or barbecuing areas, or an outdoor bar.

-In this photo from a luxury coastal view home that we Sold! in the Seacliff area of Aptos for $1,750,000 a porch swing seat dresses up an otherwise unused outdoor patio:
+In this photo from a home that we Sold! in the Seacliff area of Aptos, a porch swing seat dresses up an otherwise smallish outdoor patio:

 5. Repaint the exterior